-Who are your customers, really? quite almost anything, your ability to answer this question will determine the success or failure of your business.
+Who are your customers, really?
+How well do you know your digital customer? quite almost anything, your ability to answer this question will determine the success or failure of your business.
 The archives of the US Patent and Trademark Office Database are filled with brilliant ideas that never took off.
 Countless successful companies have gone out of business.
 Expensive marketing campaigns with beautiful visuals and great products have led to public outcry and derision.
 Why did all of those businesses fail?
 Because they didn’t understand who their customers were.
 Your customers are the lifeblood of your business.
 If you don’t understand your customers, you don’t understand what the necessity or want from your business.
 You don’t skills to make products that they’ll love and you don’t skills to plug those products in ways in which your audience will answer.
 That’s why buyer personas are so important. an honest buyer persona gives you a concise, directed thanks to believing your customers.
 That way of thinking is critical—especially when it involves marketing.
 In this article, we’re getting to mention the way to put together a meaningful, useful buyer persona. this may be something you’ll use as a point of reference in your own marketing and something that you simply can share with others as your business grows and develops.
 Sound sort of a plan?
 Let’s get started!

 Why Buyer Personas Matter